 Subcommittees.
-Committee chairs may refer legislation to subcommittee on their own authority, or the committee may adopt a motion to send legislation to subcommittee.
-The chair may establish and refer legislation to standing subcommittees or may appoint subcommittees ad hoc as needed.
+Committee chairs may refer legislation to subcommittee.
+The chair may establish and refer legislation to standing subcommittees or may appoint subcommittees as needed.
 Subcommittees need not be of any particular size but usually have a smaller number of members - often three to five - than the whole committee and an odd number of members to prevent tie votes.

-The committee chair appoints the subcommittee chair, who decides if and when the subcommittee will consider legislation referred to it.
-The same rules apply to subcommittee hearings and full committee hearings, except that subcommittees may not issue subpoenas.
-Any amendment or substitute previously adopted by the full committee is voided when legislation is sent to subcommittee.
+The committee chair appoints the subcommittee chair.
+The same rules apply to subcommittee hearings as to full committee hearings, except that subcommittees may not issue subpoenas.
+Any amendment or substitute previously adopted by the full committee is voided when legislation is sent to subcommittee (Rule 4, sec.
+48).

 After reviewing legislation, a subcommittee may, but is not required to, submit a written report of its recommendations to the chair of the full committee.
-The full committee may not act on a subcommittee report until 24 hours after all members of the full committee have received the report.
-At any point before the subcommittee reports, the chair may recognize a motion to recall the legislation from subcommittee (Rule 4, secs.
+The full committee may not act on a subcommittee report until 24 hours after all members of the full committee have received the report (Rule 4, secs.
 43-50).